 “Modern medicine is constantly trying to do the same thing through far more complicated methods, people who pick their nose and eat it get a natural boost to their immune system for free.”

 This theoretical boost comes from the fact that boogers are chock full of bacteria which your body has shuttled out by way of mucus.
 Mucus lines many of the pathways into the body’s delicate innards, and creates a surface which is like flypaper for bacteria and other particles.
 Once stuff becomes mired in the goo, the loaded mucus is slowly escorted out by tiny hairs called cilia which sweep the undesirables back out the door.
 In regards to the nose, when this exiting mucus becomes dry, boogers are produced.

 What our good Dr. Bischinger doesn’t tell us is that nose mining can be a dangerous pursuit.
 If the skin inside the nose is broken while picking away, the veins in that region are situated in such a way that sometimes an infection can migrate inward to the base of the brain and inhibit the blood flow, a serious condition known as cavernous sinus thrombosis.
 This condition can also be caused by squeezing zits on or around the nose.
 Because of these risks, the triangular area of the face from the corners of the mouth to the bridge of the nose is referred to in the medical community as the “danger triangle of the face.”

 Risks aside, can the immune system really be reinforced by introducing germs into the gut via boogers?
 While the unpleasant notion may have some scientific merit, it is not based on any formal studies.
-For this reason, I propose a clinical study where each test subject is given real boogers or placebo boogers for a period of several months, and each group’s susceptibility to disease is cataloged during that time.
-Only then can we know with any certainty.
+We won’t know for sure until scientists conduct a clinical study where each test subject is given real boogers or placebo boogers for a period of several months, and each group’s susceptibility to disease carefully monitored.